-National Sea Day and Porto has a beautiful ocean line.
-If you’re visiting Porto now, City Lovers Tours has the perfect paln for you to see it
+Porto has a beautiful ocean line.
+If you’re visiting Porto now, City Lovers Tours has the perfect plan for you to see it.

 Even today much of Portugal’s culture derives from this love of the sea:

-- It’s national ingredient, Bacalhau (salted cod) comes from Norway and is preserved due to the transport (click here to know about our Food Tour)
+- Its national ingredient, Bacalhau (salted cod) comes from Norway and it’s preserved due to the transport (click here to know about our Food Tour)

 - The British heavily invested in the Port wine trade in Porto because normal wine was spoiling on the seas. (click here to know about our Wine Tour)

-- Finally, the national music of Portugal, Fado, has at its roots the sea.
+- Finally, the national music of Portugal, Fado (click here to know more about our Fado Tour), has at its roots the sea.